kiriakos/mmserver/README.md

 Invoke by running `mmserver` or by choosing *Mobile Mouse Server for Linux* from your system menu.

 ### RPM package creation

 Red Hat Package Manager or RPM Package Manager (RPM).
-RPMs are a standardized package format on the Linux platform and they take care of library dependecies and file consitancy.
-RPM provides a binary files, and cloud be installed without compilation on same platform that it is build for.
+RPMs are a standardized package format on the Linux platform and they take care of library dependecies and file consistency.
+RPM provides a binary file that can be installed without compilation on the same platform it was built for.
 Read more here: http://en.wikipedia.org/wiki/RPM_Package_Manager

 ```sh
 yum -y install rpmdevtools